um-grex/grex-docs/content/english/training/workshops-2024.md

 * Using containers in HPC (A Docker/Podman talk) (40 min)
 * Break
 * Basics of using OpenStack cloud (Up to starting and connecting to VM) (1h).

+---
+## Fall DATA-4010 seminars, September 2024
+---

+Below are the slides from the DATA 4010 seminars that were held on September 18 and 25, 2024:

+> - **Introduction to Version Control Systems 1**: [Slides](/workshops/fall2024data4010/VCS-Introduction-1.pdf)
+> - **Introduction to Version Control Systems 2**: [Slides](/workshops/fall2024data4010/VCS-Introduction-2.pdf)

+---

 <!-- {{< treeview display="tree" />}} -->